fhsinchy/deno-blog/README.md

   - `auth.ts` contains logic regarding registration of users and generation of JWT tokens.
   - `blogs.ts` contains logic regarding CRUD operations of blog posts.
 - `db` directory contains necessary code for connecting to the database.
-- `helpers` contains small helper functions for repeated usage.
+- `helpers` contains small helper functions for reusability.
-- `middleware` folder contains middleware functions for repeated usage.
+- `middleware` directory contains middleware functions for reusability.
   - `authorize.ts` handles validation of JWT tokens.
   - `error.ts` handles all errors centrally.
   - `logger.ts` logs all requests to the console.